gitter-badger/miu-1/notes/Uncategorized.rst

 However, this isn't an excuse for having a hard-to-learn language.
 I think it would be valuable to have a standard library for on-boarding people relatively new to FP that exercises fewer features, to make the learning curve more gentle.

+Since modules are so fundamental, it might even be helpful to have the "starter library" be a specialized version of the standard library.